linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/Derivatives Markets.md

 The bond market is similar in size to the stock market, but bonds generally trade through dealers rather than on an exchange.
 Most bonds also trade much less frequently than stocks.

 Table 1 shows the market capitalization of stocks traded on the six largest stock exchanges in the world in 2011.
 To provide some perspective, the aggregate value of publicly traded common stock in the U.S. was about \$20 trillion at the end of 2011.
-Total corporate debt was about\$ 10 trillion, and borrowings of federal, state, and local governments in the U.S. was about \$18 trillion.
+Total corporate debt was about \$10 trillion, and borrowings of federal, state, and local governments in the U.S. was about \$18 trillion.
 By way of comparison, the gross domestic product (GDP) of the U.S. in 2011 was \$15.3 trillion.[6]

 <table><tr><td colspan="2">TABLE I</td><td>The six largest stock exchanges in the world, by market capitalization (in billions of US dollars) in 2011.</td></tr><tr><td>Rank</td><td>Exchange</td><td>Market Cap (Billions of U.S. $)</td></tr><tr><td>1</td><td>NYSE Euronext (U.S.)</td><td>11,796</td></tr><tr><td>3</td><td>Nasdaq OMX</td><td>3,845</td></tr><tr><td>2</td><td>Tokyo Stock Exchange</td><td>3,325</td></tr><tr><td>4</td><td>London Stock Exchange</td><td>3,266</td></tr><tr><td>5</td><td>NYSE Euronext (Europe)</td><td>2,447</td></tr><tr><td>6</td><td>Shanghai Stock Exchange</td><td>2,357</td></tr></table>